bjornarprytz/bjornarprytz.github.io/trails/sensor-bot.md

 Finished the [event handler guide](https://discordjs.guide/event-handling/#event-handling).
 Now, adding events is easy as pie!

+### HttpClient

+Using [needle](https://www.npmjs.com/package/needle) for http requests, so far so good.

+### Arduino JSON server

+Arduino can now respond with simple text, but next up is sending actual JSON, then to hook up the sensors

 ### Commands

 Added some placeholder commands, that I can implement later.